artistic director

 social media manager

-Originally from New Brunswick, Jane-Alison McKinney is a dancer, choreographer, and producer.
-A graduate of The School of Toronto Dance Theatre, she has performed the works of a variety of contemporary dance artists in Canada and Internationally.
+Originally from New Brunswick, Jane ,Alison McKinney is a dancer, choreographer, and producer.
+A graduate of The School of Toronto Dance Theatre, she has performed the works of a variety of contemporary dance artists in Canada and internationally.
 In 2016, she was awarded a Metcalf Foundation Internship Grant in Artistic Direction with adelheid under the mentorship of Heidi Strauss, whose close mentorship has played a profound impact on Jane-Alison’s artistic development.
 She has also worked with adelheid as a dancer, emerging choreographer, and producer.
-Jane Alison’s choreography has been supported nationally by a variety of festivals and residencies; most recently her solo work ‘There she was’ was presented by Tangente in Montreal.
-She is also co-director of the performance collective Bare Nerve with Emma Kerson. www.wildrabbitdance.com
+Jane Alison’s choreography has been supported nationally by a variety of festivals and residencies; most recently her solo work ‘This Piece is Not About Motherhood, it’s About the Body' was presented by Citadel + Compagnie in Toronto.
+She is also co-director of the performance collective Bare Nerve with Emma Kerson.

 Board of Directors